jaychowjingjie/host-based-firewall/README.md

 is still a regular dictionary under the hood, the look up complexity is still O(1).
 As such, speed is not really sacrificed for added functionality that could be useful if we decide to make our host-based firewall more intelligent for future improvement in this host-based firewall.

- ### Team Choices

-I have the preferences in the following ranking as I want to deal more with security engineering:

-1. Policy
-2. Platform
-3. Data

 ### Miscellaneous
 During my graduate coursework at Johns Hopkins University Information Security Institute, I built a Firewall using Netfilter,